 There are no set levels of light above which a statutory nuisance is, or may be caused.
-The investigating officer will take account of a range of factors including:
+In investigating we will take account of a range of factors including:

 - The nature and character of the local environment.